 This course emphasizes the use of accounting data in the managerial decision-making process and in planning and controlling business enterprises.
 Topics include cost-volume-profit analysis, budgeting, variance analysis, capital budgeting, and responsibility accounting.

-Prerequisite: 6-credits undergraduate accounting equivalent to BAC 101 and BAC 102 OR MBA 5850.
+Prerequisite: 3-credit undergrad accounting equivalent to BAC 101 or equivalent or minimum test score, or MBA 5850.